 Eli hurried over.
 The Simmons baby had crashed.
 He did a quick exam.
 Loss of spontaneous movements, a bulging fontanel on the baby’s head and dropping blood pressure.
 Eli asked the med student, “What’s the diagnosis?"

 “What else?”
 Eli asked.
 Blank stares.
 Even Jim shrugged.
 “What you’d expect in a micropreemie.
 About 30% risk of a bleed.”

 “You’re right.
 But whatever was bothering this kid in utero, the obstetricians must have fixed it.
 He looked good at birth, his initial blood gases were okay, and you’ve adjusted the vent to keep them that way.”

 "Granted micropreemies can bleed.
 But that’s often associated with some asphyxia, shock, volume pushes, or difficult delivery.
 This kid was surprisingly good looking at birth.
 Just his damn lungs are immature, but the surfactant you gave him helped, and I thought he’d sail.”

 “Why not just bad luck?”
 Jim said.

 Eli paused.
 “Maybe, but let’s talk with the mom again.”

 And they did.
 After some digging, they found a family history suggestive of hemophilia.
 Neither the mom or pop had it, but the mom remembered two males on her mother’s side had bleeding problems and died young.
 It took more time to explain to the mother and to the dad on the speaker-phone the possible consequences of both the prematurity and the probable head bleed.

 “No problem.
 It was nice you nailed that intubation.
-No harm asking for help, but always feels good to finally get the hard ones done yourself.”
+No harm asking for help, but always feels good to finally get the hard ones yourself.”

 “Mutual admiration, Tim.
 I liked how you assigned roles to everyone during the resuscitation, and the way you talked with the parents.
-Not easy talking to the frantic pop over the phone.
+Not easy talking to a frantic pop over the phone.
 I’m glad he’s flying up here.”